Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/environment.rst

 Specific keys are:

 - ``effectiveContentProcessLevel``: The meanings of the values are OS dependent.
 Details of the meanings can be found in the `Firefox prefs file <https://hg.mozilla.org/mozilla-central/file/tip/browser/app/profile/firefox.js>`_.
 The value here is the effective value, not the raw value, some platforms enforce a minimum sandbox level.
 If there is an error calculating this, it will be ``null``.
+- ``contentWin32kLockdownState``: The status of Win32k Lockdown for Content process.
+1 = "Lockdown enabled", 2 = "Lockdown disabled -- Missing WebRender", 3 = "Lockdown disabled -- Unsupported OS", 4 = "Lockdown disabled -- User pref not set".
+If there is an error calculating this, it will be ``null``.

 profile
 -------